I love the sea. I have photographed the seascapes in a few different countries. Here are some from Finland, Italy, Portugal and Egypt.

 Here are a few of my new underwater photos:

-If you are interested in wall art with exotic and gorgeous sealife photos, or bags and pillows, pouches and shirts, welcome to have a look at my FAA art page 🙂
+If you are interested in wall art with exotic and gorgeous sealife photos, or bags and pillows, pouches and shirts, welcome to my Redbubble page.

 I read about a fantastic place in Egypt.
 The Oberoi Sahl Hasheesh.